You need to see DPS gear in action. Get a live demo with our engineers.

 If your HVAC units have clogged filters or otherwise aren't cooling effectively, they're not doing their job.
 This means that now you're running them longer to get the same job done, which is a huge waste.

-It's important to know if you're starting and stopping cooling (or heating) cycles at the right temperatures.
-You need to have good information to be able to adjust your power consumption to the amount of cycle wear that is being reflected on your HVAC unit's lifespan.
+It's important to have the peace of mind of knowing if you're starting and stopping cooling (or heating) cycles at the right temperatures.
+You need to have good information to be able to adjust your power consumption to the amount of cycle wear that is being reflected in your HVAC unit's lifespan.

 Each additional degree of cooling you demand vs. the outdoor air increases the amount of electricity you consume.
 Each degree you give up offers a significant reduction in power consumption.

 In addition to looking at your HVAC cycling, you can also chart analog values and discrete counts to see long-term progressive tendencies.